bdadam/continuous-journey-as24/markdown.md

 ---

+# You built it - you run it!

+- The team is responsible for implementation and operation of the service
+- No more throwing over the fence

+???

+- there are services shifted from team to team but with the whole responsibility

+---

 class: center, white-headline, white-text
 background-image: url(images/andrik-langfield-petrides-512923-unsplash.jpg)
 .photo-credit[ [photo: ANDRIK LANGFIELD PETRIDES](https://unsplash.com/photos/TyIx-Hyyki0) ]

 # Embrace the Cloud

-- manged services over self-hosted
-- wide range of services (EC2, Lambda, ECS, ELB, ALB, ...)
+- Wide range of services - database, computing, networking, streaming, etc.
-- scales well for low and high demand
+- Scales well for low and high demand

 ???
+- you can use just a little bit or everything
+- multicloud possible
 - we are on Amazon Web Services
+-  EC2, Lambda, ECS, ELB, ALB
 - sometimes things just fail => retry, cache, leave it out

 ---

 # Managed services

+- Our principle: prefer manged services over self-hosted
 - Teams are more independent
 - Teams can choose technology more freely
 - E.g. no integration on the database level